-Erin O’Brien has accepted the Cleveland Metroparks 2022 Trail Challenge.
+Erin O’Brien has accepted the Cleveland Metroparks e.
 She will be chronicling her adventures on the trails throughout the year.

 For my sixth installment of the Metroparks 2022 Trail Challenge Presented by Cigna, I enlisted the support of my husband Eric, daughter Jessie, and family friend Kay Babic to log more than four miles on June 19 along one of the area's most beloved greenspaces.
 We headed to the Lakefront Reservation, specifically Edgewater Beach, loaded up with bonhomie and picnic fare.
 With temperatures in the low 70s and wall-to-wall sunshine, the weather made for a dazzling backdrop of blue sky and water.